All the theories and false confessions behind the Patrice Endres' Unsolved Mysteries case

 Viewers have got their detective hats on for Netflix’s reboot of Unsolved Mysteries.

-The series – which looks at a range of unsolved mysteries from the trauma of a loved one’s unexplained disappearance or horrific death, to the shock of a bizarre paranormal encounter – has got everyone talking and asking questions.
+The series – which looks at a range of unsolved mysteries from the trauma of a loved one’s unexplained disappearance or horrific death, to the shock of a bizarre paranormal encounter – has got everyone talking and asking questions about the cases.

+The huge interest has led to Netflix releasing unseen video clips and interviews on the first six cases, including Patrice Endres’ disappearance and death.

-The second episode of the series titled “13 Minutes” looks at the story of Patrice Endres – a hairdresser who disappeared during the day in 2004, and in the space of 13 minutes.
+The second episode of the series titled “13 Minutes” looks at the story of Patrice – a hairdresser who disappeared in 2004 in the space of 13 minutes.

 However, it wasn’t until 600 days later, on December 6, 2005, that skeletal remains were found behind Lebanon Baptist Church in Dawson County and they were later identified as Patrice’s.

-Here’s everything you need to know about the case and all the theories behind her death.
+Here’s everything you need to know about the case and all the latest theories behind her death.

 Who is Patrice Endres?